 The best type of casket is the one that you can afford.
 Don’t overspend on a casket; just choose the one that will honor your loved one.

 You can place caskets into two basic categories.
-The first is metals.
-The metals include stainless steel, bronze, copper, and standard steel.
+The first is metal.
+These metals include stainless steel, bronze, copper, and standard steel.

 The second material is wood.
 These include oak, mahogany, cherry, maple, pine, walnut, poplar, and veneer.